Trump rails against Mueller investigation, dismisses McCabe’s notes as ‘Fake Memos’

 The tweet overstates the partisan makeup of the special counsel’s team and falsely asserts that no Republicans are on it.

 Mueller is a longtime Republican.
-He was nominated as FBI director in 2001 by a Republican president, George W. Bush, and was appointed special counsel by the Republican whom Trump picked to be deputy attorney general, Rod J. Rosenstein.
+He was nominated as FBI director in 2001 by a Republican president, George W. Bush, and was appointed special counsel by the Republican whom Trump picked to be deputy attorney general, Rod Rosenstein.

 At least seven of the 17 lawyers brought on by Mueller — including James Quarles, Jeannie Rhee and Andrew Weissman — have donated to Democratic political candidates, five of them to Hillary Clinton, Trump’s 2016 opponent.